Code360In/katacoda-scenarios-32/basic-docker/step2.md

 `docker ps -a`{{execute}}

+You may append a command to execute when the container starts:

+`docker run debian echo "hello"`{{execute}}

 Connect container to terminal with -it option (which runs the docker container interactively):
 `docker run -it debian`{{execute}}